 Even if you have good password habits, your credit card details could be at risk.
 A kind of malware known as a keylogger can record every time you press a key on your keyboard – so if you navigate to a website and put in your username and password, the keylogger will know exactly where you’re visiting and how to get in there.

 If you suspect you’re a victim of credential theft, you should first visit a website called haveibeenpwned.com.
 This site will let you check and see if your username or password has been leaked as part of a cyberattack.
 If you suspect that you’ve been infected by a keylogger instead, you can install a program that encrypts your keystrokes.
 This won’t get your stolen credentials back (you’ll want to change your password and call your bank), but it will prevent future attackers from stealing your passwords via the same method.

 To prevent credential theft, it’s best to install an antivirus that comes with a good password manager, like Norton 360 – this way, you’ll prevent keyloggers from recording your keystrokes and make sure your passwords are 100% secure.

 Cyber Defense Requires a Strong Foundation

 The only way to make sure that you’ll never have to worry about your computer being hacked, your processor being hijacked, or your identity being stolen, is to make it very hard for the hackers to do in the first place.
-Preventing malware infection before it happens with tried and tested antivirus software is much easier than removing it after the fact.
+Preventing malware infection before it happens with tried and tested antivirus software like Norton is much easier than removing it after the fact.